Shen-X-L/WKMultiMod/README.md

 ### Manual Installation

 1. Copy the built `WhiteKnuckleMod.dll` file into your game directory's `BepInEx\plugins\` folder.
+2. Copy the dependency `LiteNetLib.dll` file to the same `BepInEx\plugins\` folder.
-2. Launch the game and check the BepInEx console or log files to confirm the MOD loaded successfully.
+3. Launch the game and check the BepInEx console or log files to confirm the MOD loaded successfully.

 ## Project Structure